Sebastian-Brunetti/Shape-Catcher/README.md

 # Shape-Catcher
-"Shape Catcher" is a sample project developed in Unity.
+"Shape Catcher" is a sample project developed on Unity.